 - Put the yolks in a bowl and smash them with a fork until smooth.

 - Carefully spoon the yolk mixture back into the egg whites.
-You can pipe the egg yokes, but you will need a tip with a whole large enough to accommodate the crabmeat through the hole.
+You can pipe the egg yolks, but you will need a tip with a hole large enough to accommodate the crabmeat through the hole.
 I find it easier to just spoon this type of deviled eggs since you are covering it with crab meat anyway.

 - Add a garnish of crab meat on top of each egg.